-Synthetic hoses are typically much lower in cost and seem to work just fine for lower pressure <500 PSI (34 bar) and/or pneumatic applications.
+Synthetic hoses are typically much lower in cost and seem to work just fine for lower pressure (<500 PSI) pneumatic applications.
 They are also more flexible and easier to work with compared to metal capillary hoses.
 However, for higher pressures and for hydraulic applications, the performance requirement becomes more critical, and differences in design and construction become more noticeable.

 We evaluated these hoses for the ability to build pressure, hold pressure over time, and the time to stabilize.
 With these objectives in mind, the metal capillary hoses clearly outperform synthetic hoses.
 Certainly if your requirement is to conduct precise high pressure calibrations efficiently, the metal capillary hose will provide the highest level of performance.